Login

 Below are a few notable points:

-The Federal Reserve cut interest rates by 50 basis points, to the current target rate of 4.75% to 5.0%.
-There remains optimism that there will be one more cut in November, but the question remains, will it be 25 of 50 basis points.
-The ten-year treasury has been climbing since mid-September when it was at 3.6%.
-In terms of lending, Life Companies continue with reduced spreads of 135 to 220 basis points over the ten-year treasury with rates in the 5.10% to 5.95% range.
-CMBS lenders are still looking for 300 to 400 basis points over the ten-year rate and Banks/Credit Unions are lending in the 6.25% to 7.50% range.
-These elevated interest rates have damped sales activity over the past
+The Federal Reserve cut interest rates by 25 basis points in December, on top of the 25-basis point cut in November, bringing the target rate to 4.25% to 4.50%.
+The ten-year treasury has been trending up through 2024, ending Q4 at 4.6% (tradingeconomics.com).
+In terms of lending, Life Companies are moving upward in the spreads required, teasing lower spreads of 135 to 220 basis points over the ten-year treasury but rates being in the 6.0% to 6.9% range.
+CMBS lenders are still looking for 300 to 400 basis points over the ten-year rate and Banks/Credit Unions are lending in the 6.3% to 7.5% range.

 Click here to subscribe to Kidder Mathews market research.